Explore the Brisbane Valley Rail Trail

 Please note, cafes may not open in the evenings and pubs tend to close their kitchens early in rural areas.
 Best to phone and check.

-Cyclists ride the BVRT on all types of bicycle, but some sections can be quite challenging.
-MTBs and gravel bikes are recommended.
-The BVRT is definitely unsuitable for light-weight racing bicycles.
+MTBs and gravel bikes with off-road tyres and low gears are recommended.
+The BVRT is definitely unsuitable for light-weight racing bicycles or bicycles that lack the strength for off-road cycling.
 E-bikes are permitted and are a great way to enjoy the rail trail.
 If you carry a charger, most local cafes and pubs will let you plug in your battery whilst enjoying a meal.
 Accommodation providers and the major campsites have power points.
+Bicycles should be well maintained and you should carry a basic tool kit with puncture repair kit, and know how to use it.

 Dog walking: On leash dogs are permitted on the BVRT.